 Devil’s Peak Hike is a relatively easy hike that won’t take more than a couple of hours of your time.
-It’s perfect for those on the island, or on Kowloon side because it’s easy to get to by MTR.
+It’s perfect for those on the island, or on the Kowloon side because it’s easy to get to by MTR.
 But what makes it unique is that the trail passes through an area of historical interest for Hong Kong.
-What was once a home to pirates, and a base for military importance is today a family hike that offers great views of Hong Kong’s skyline and harbour.
+What was once home to pirates, and a base for military importance is today a family hike that offers great views of Hong Kong’s skyline and harbour.

 This guide will walk you through how to see the existing military structures at Devil’s Peak, as you make your way to the top.